New mayor kills off Rome's bid for 2024 Olympics

 "We have nothing against the Olympics and sport ... but we don't want sport to be an excuse for more rivers of cement in the city.
 We won't allow that."

+Rome's bid team reacted furiously, saying the decision had been taken for "ideological, political and demagogic" reasons which would deprive the city of investments worth up to $1.7 billion and the creation of nearly 200,000 jobs.

+"We are disappointed that a new political force is unwilling to accept the challenge of modernization," it said in a statement, adding that the decision represented "a severe blow to Italy’s credibility worldwide".

-Boston pulled out over financial concerns and the residents of Hamburg voted against that city's bid in a referendum.
-The 5-Star Movement had always voiced doubts about staging the sporting spectacular, but the Rome bid team and Italy's Olympic committee had held out hopes of changing Raggi's mind.
+Boston pulled out of the race over financial concerns and the residents of Hamburg voted against a bid in a referendum.
+The 5-Star Movement had always voiced doubts about staging the sporting spectacular, but Italy's Olympic committee had held out hopes of changing the mayor's mind.

-Italy's Olympic Committee chief Giovanni Malago had been scheduled to meet Raggi on Wednesday, but he left city hall after waiting for half an hour, saying she had not turned up.
+Italian Olympic committee chief Giovanni Malago had been scheduled to meet Raggi on Wednesday, but he left city hall after waiting for half an hour, saying she had not turned up.

 Raggi, whose first months in charge of Rome have been chaotic, with key staffers leaving and several important posts still unfilled, said she had been delayed and regretted Malago's decision not to wait for her.

-She told reporters that the Olympics often ran over budget and said the city could not afford such a huge undertaking, adding it would have left Rome with sports arenas it did not need.
+She told reporters that the Olympics often ran over budget and said Rome could not afford such a huge undertaking, adding it would have left Rome with sports arenas it did not need.

 "We won't be forced to pay for more cathedrals in the desert for years to come.
-Romans don't want that," she said.
+Romans don't want that," said Raggi, whose party has positioned itself as a bastion of honesty.

 Revelations of systematic corruption involving Roman politicians, bureaucrats and businessmen in late 2014 prompted doubts about whether the city could handle work associated with the Olympics in a transparent way.